gabbaborjaa/gvsu-cis350-text_editors/docs/software_requirements_specifications.md

  2. <Functional Requirement 2>
  3. <And so on>

+2. Edit Text
+ 1. <Functional Requirement>

+3. Convert content in editor to HTML
+ 1. The user shall be able to press a toggleable button to convert content in the editor to HTML code.

-2. The user shall be able to download their document as a PDF.
+4. The user shall be able to download their document as a PDF.
  1.
  2.